Welcome to the NHS Anytown GP Portal

 This is an example site for the fictional CCG area of Anytown, showcasing the functionality of the GP Portal, developed by HealthWeb Solutions.

-The portal provides instinctive navigation of content required by GPs and practice staff, with simple search functions and easy-to-use cross referencing.
-Using these tools, CCGs are able to ensure that clinicians and practice staff remain up-to-date on referrals, pathways, medicines, prescribing, latest news, emergency notifications and more.
+GP Portal provides instinctive navigation of content required by GPs and practice staff, with simple search functions and easy-to-use cross referencing.
+Using these tools, CCGs and ICSs are able to ensure that clinicians and practice staff remain up-to-date on referrals, pathways, medicines, prescribing, latest news, emergency notifications and more.

 In the sections below, we have the following: